OWASP/CheatSheetSeries/cheatsheets_draft/NodeJS_Docker_CheatSheet.md

 The way to go about it then is to use a tool that will act like an init process, in that it is invoked with PID 1, then spawns our Node.js application as another process whilst ensuring that all signals are proxied to that Node.js process.
 If possible, we’d like a small as possible tooling footprint for doing so to not risk having security vulnerabilities added to our container image.

-One such tool that we use at Snyk is [dumb-init](https://engineeringblog.yelp.com/2016/01/dumb-init-an-init-for-docker.html) because it is statically linked and has a small footprint.
+One such tool is [dumb-init](https://engineeringblog.yelp.com/2016/01/dumb-init-an-init-for-docker.html) which is statically linked and has a small footprint.
 Here’s how we’ll set it up:

     RUN apk add dumb-init
     CMD ["dumb-init", "node", "server.js"]